Odyssey

 Explore your schema

-Now that our server is running, we can introspect its schema types and with useful developer tools.
+Now that our server is running, we can introspect its schema types and fields with useful developer tools.
 Later, we'll also be able to run test queries from those tools.

 Studio Explorer tab